Talking About USC Financial Aid

-USC awarded over $500 million from all sources to undergraduates last academic year.
+USC awarded more than $464 million from all sources to undergraduates last academic year.
 The majority of that comprised gift aid (financial aid that does not need to be paid back).

 We are need-blind in admission — ability to pay has no bearing on our admission decisions.

 We know that families are concerned about student indebtedness and the national dialogue about this issue has intensified.
 At USC: